 Fall Riding

 Autumn provides exceptional conditions for horseback riding.
-Cooler temperatures suit the horses, changing aspen colors add visual drama, and the quieter mountain atmosphere after summer crowds creates a more intimate experience.
+Cooler temperatures suit the horses, changing aspen colors add visual drama, and the quieter mountain atmosphere after summer crowds disperse creates a more intimate experience.
 See our fall activities guide for more autumn recommendations.

 The fall months often represent the ideal intersection of weather and scenery for this activity.
 In winter, sleigh rides offer a similar horse-powered experience through snowy landscapes.